rangareddy/spark_project_template_generator/README.md

 # Spark Project Template Generator

-Used to generate multiple spark project templates using configuration file.
+Used to generate single or multiple spark projects using existing or customized templates by specifying configuration file(yaml).

 ## Advantages